mbevilacqua/appcompatprocessor/README.md

 Designed to perform massive searches for known bad and methodology regex terms, supports filtering to reduce FPs.
 Search space is limited to FilePath\FileName.
-If no file is provided as an argument it will search for KnownBad expressions shipped with the tool in 'AppCompatSearch.txt' as well as any additional files matching 'AppCompatSearch-.*' which can be used to supplement the default set of regular expressions with your own sets.
-Otherwise the provided KnownBad file will be used.
+If no file is provided as an argument it will search for KnownBad expressions shipped with ACP, otherwise the provided KnownBad file will be used.
+Bundled known bad expressions and filters are provided in `AppCompatSearch.txt`.
+When installed through setuptools the bundled 'AppCompatSearch.txt' will be deployed in `/etc/AppCompatProcessor`

+Additional files matching 'AppCompatSearch-.*' can be created to supplement the default set of regular expressions with your own sets, these will automatically picked up by ACP.

 > Most modules from AppCompatProcessor have been optimized and refactored to enable them to take advantage of modern multi-core processors.